You can find a list of guidance notes and frequently asked questions here.

 Recent changes to the rules and the new Commissioner’s approach to state aid means there is increased flexibility to give more aid and more types of aid more quickly, but also increased responsibility to get compliance right.

-The BIS state aid team have the lead on advising on state aid issues across all public authorities in the UK.
+The BEIS state aid team has the lead on advising on state aid issues across all public authorities in the UK.
 To help colleagues to think about state aid issues, the team has produced a streamlined state aid website with comprehensive and updated guidance materials, which can be found here: https://www.gov.uk/state-aid.